Park & Charge: Charging Stations

 Today allows Park & Charge is at nearly 500 locations in Switzerland, Germany, Austria, the Netherlands and Italy.
+The service provides users with convenient options to charge their vehicles at various public and private locations, such as shopping centers, hotels, and parking garages.
+This network is part of Park & Charge’s broader effort to support the widespread adoption of electric mobility by ensuring that EV drivers have easy access to charging infrastructure throughout Europe.

 LEMnet

 The locations of the charging stations of Park & Charge are assembled in a list for its members.
 After the reorganization the new association created an internet database in 1998 to publish the list of available charging stations.
-The name LEMnet is derived from the main vehicle type of Park & Charge members at the time being light electric vehicles (LEV - in German Leichtelektromobile LEM) being electric quadricycles that are often summarized in English in the Neighborhood Electric Vehicle class.
+The name LEMnet is derived from the main vehicle type of Park & Charge members at the time being light electric vehicles (LEV – in German Leichtelektromobile LEM) being electric quadricycles that are often summarized in English in the Neighborhood Electric Vehicle class.
 Those only need an electrical outlet to be charged overnight so that LEMnet also listed inns that cooperate with electric vehicle owners.

 With the revival and mass production of electric vehicles the LEMnet database served as a central overview mapping the available charging stations across Europe.
 The providers of commercial charging station networks began to provide their data to LEMnet - in 2012 more than 30 providers cooperated with LEMnet.
-On 26 March 2012 it was decided form a new association to run the LEMnet database - the LEMnet Europe e.V.' is supported by Park & Charge and the E-Mobility Cluster, Mitteldeutschland.
+On 26 March 2012 it was decided form a new association to run the LEMnet database – the LEMnet Europe e.V.' is supported by Park & Charge and the E-Mobility Cluster, Mitteldeutschland.